-According to a new study, most people probably have psychic powers and the ability to predict the future and influence events before they happen.
+According to a new study, it could be possible that most people have some sort of psychic powers, such as the ability to predict the future and influence events before they happen.

-Maybe it’s not just a few of us that have psychic powers.
-Maybe every human being has this ability, and it’s just one of the secrets we keep from ourselves.
-A study, conducted by an American psychologist, suggests that people have hidden psychic powers that allow them to foresee the events that are going to happen in the future.
+A study conducted by an American psychologist suggests that most people could have hidden psychic powers that allow them to foresee the events that are going to happen in the future.

-Professor Daryl Bem of Cornell University, New York, conducted nine different experiments involving more than 1000 volunteers and everyone, except one person, appeared to have psychic powers (PSI), or anomalous processes of information or energy transfer.
-Now that’s a little hard to ignore, wouldn’t you say?
+Now, professor Daryl Bem of Cornell University, New York, conducted nine different experiments involving more than 1000 volunteers.
+The scientist claims that everyone, except one person, appeared to have psychic powers (PSI), or anomalous processes of information or energy transfer.

 In another experiment, the volunteers were asked to choose between two hidden images on the computer screen, many of these images being erotic or pornographic in nature.
 There were no violent images, only adult consensual images of intimacy.
-Each participant guessed around 50% in accuracy.
+According to Dr. Bem, each participants’ guesses had around 50% accuracy.

 The really interesting part is that the tests were taken over and over again, with the accuracy rising above half.
 The non-erotic pictures were guessed a little less accurately, around 48%, which is primarily normal and seems more like chance.

 “They have chosen the correct picture so many times that it can not be regarded as a coincidence“, claimed Dr. Bem.

 There were 36 images in all, and the position of the image was randomly changing each time when the volunteers were asked to make their decision.
 According to Bem, this means that the test subjects could read the “intentions” of the computer.

 Psychologist Joachim Krueger believes that the claim that human possesses psychic powers is ridiculous.
 But after studying the results of Bem’s research, he acknowledged that “frankly, everything seems to be correctly connected to each other“.